 performance maker, teacher.

-is an assistant professor at the UP Diliman Department of Speech Communication and Theatre Arts.
-She is a performer and dramaturg.
+is a performance maker and an assistant professor at the UP Diliman Department of Speech Communication and Theatre Arts.

 In October 2020, she was commissioned as one of the seven Initiating Artist for Ripples, a project of Intercultural Roots.

-In 2018, she received a grant from the Japan Foundation and the Tokyo Arts Council.
-She performed and devised the performance “A New Normal Cinderella” with artists from Japan, Indonesia, and Taiwan at the Tokyo Festival: Asian Performing Arts Forum (APAF).
+In 2018, she received a grant from the Japan Foundation and the Tokyo Arts Council where she performed and devised the performance “A New Normal Cinderella” with artists from Japan, Indonesia, and Taiwan at the Tokyo Festival: Asian Performing Arts Forum (APAF).

 She acts and directs at the Cultural Center of the Philippines (CCP) and the Writer’s Bloc’s the Virgin Labfest.

 She is also a current member of the International Federation for Theatre Research (IFTR), the Australia Drama Studies Association (ADSA), the Inter-Asia Cultural Studies Society, and the Magdalena Festival.